juokelis/Laravel-OMDb/README.md

 # Laravel OMDB Package

 ## Introduction
-A Laravel package to access OMDB api.
+A Laravel package to access the OMDB API in your Laravel application.

-## What is OMDB?
+## What is the OMDB API?
 The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by our users.
+Find out more here: http://www.omdbapi.com/

 ## Installation
 Add this to your `composer.json` under psr-4: